DevGrow/SliderNav/README.md

         transitionDuration: 250,
         overlay: true
      });

-...OR globally override the defaults; this would be the preferred method if you are using alphaNav in more than one location on your site:
+...OR globally over-ride the defaults; this would be the preferred method if you are using alphaNav in more than one location on your site:

-    $.fn.alphaNav.defaults.debug = true;
+    $.fn.alphaNav.config.debug = true;
-    $.fn.alphaNav.defaults.overlay = false;
+    $.fn.alphaNav.config.overlay = false;
 	// Any calls to alphaNav *after* these two lines will have debug = true and overlay = false.

 ## Settings & Defaults
-    $.fn.alphaNav.defaults = {
+    $.fn.alphaNav.config = {
         arrows: false,
         autoHeight: true,
         container: null,